selfdual-brain/phouka/readme.md

 use the same finalizer setup: fault tolerance set to 0.30, and acknowledgement level set to 3.
 Validators will use "naive casper" blocks production strategy.

 The simulation will stop after processing 1 million events.
+This will take some 3 minutes on an average laptop.
+You will see a counter of processed events showing up on system console.
+Upon stopping, the following things will happen:

+- complete simulation stats will be printed on System.out
+- a window "Simulation events log" will open
+- a window "Blockchain performance history" will open
-Upon stopping, the GUI window containing log of events will open.
+- a window "Per-node stats" will open  the GUI window containing log of events will open.

-Additionally, simulation statistics will be printed on System.out.
+You may find the contents of the GUI a little cryptic at first.
+When a mouse pointer stops at the header of a table, a tooltip with short explanation will be displayed.

 Feel free to adjust parameters in the Demo1 yourself.
 You can also use `ReferenceExpConfig` class, which contains a handful of ready-to-use blockchain configurations.

-Caution: `Demo1` instructs the engine to use a different random seed on ever run, so each time you start a simulation, you will see a different outcome.
+Caution 1: `Demo1` instructs the engine to use a different random seed on ever run, so each time you start a simulation, you will see a different outcome.
 If needed, you can fix the seed in the `ExperimentConfig.randomSeed` parameter.
+It is possible to re-run the exact same simulation by providing the random seed.
+This is why the random seed is printed on System.out at the beginning of the simulation.
+In case of bug reports, the experiment configuration and the seed are needed to replicate the problem.

+Caution 2: The simulator will push your CPU to the limits.
+Always ensure your computer has optimal cooling conditions before running the simulator, as it may easily overheat your computer.

+Caution 3: The currently available GUI is just a teaser.
+Do not consider it as an approximation of final user interface.

 ## Explanation of the "Phouka" name.